 Kid Creole and the Coconuts current band members:

-Eva Tudor-Jones: better known as Mama Coconut: longest standing Nut in the history of the band (19 bloody years)!
-She’s also the production manager/manager/director of operations.
+Eva Tudor-Jones: better known as Mama Coconut: longest standing Nut in the history of the band (21 bloody years)!
+She’s also the manager.
 She must be crazy!

 Charlotte De Graaf: she’s a Coconut also from Holland, a young n fresh coconut recently picked from the tree!